 When it comes to planning an event choosing and understanding your AV can be overwhelming.
 Have no fear!
 I am going to walk you through everything you need to know in our 3 part series.
 First, we are going to tackle the basics, major AV terms you need to know.
 These AV terms will lay the foundation for your understanding of the rest of the series.
-For more information on how to make your AV at your event flawless see our guide to make your AV foolproof.
+For more information on how to make your AV at your event flawless see our free guides on .

 If you have ever felt confused looking over your AV quote you are not alone.
 I will explain common AV terms you will find in your AV quotes to help you make more empowered decisions!
 Soon you will feel like an AV pro.
 Check out the breakdown of the major AV terms you need to know below.

 Labor AV Terms

 Day Rate – 10 hours of labor is considered the industry standard for a day rate.

 Half Day Rate – 5 hours of labor

 Travel Day – If vendors are flying into your event, they need to go the day before the event at a minimum.
 This is a called travel day and it will be charged as half day rate.